 The first baseball uniforms

 The New York Knickerbockers were seen wearing the first baseball uniforms on April 4, 1849.
 Their uniforms consisted of blue woolen pants, white flannel shirts and straw hats.
+There have been some pretty cool baseball t shirt designs over the years.

 The practice of wearing baseball uniforms soon became widespread.
 By 1900, baseball uniforms had become a standard as all Major League Baseball (MLB) teams had adopted them.